College Admissions Guide: How to Apply to College

 Senior year is college application time!
 Although you will technically start preparing for this in the summer leading up to your senior year.

 There are many pieces that are included as part of your overall college application.
 Some of this information will be sent directly from your high school, others you have to submit on your own.
-Check with your high school counselor and the college to learn how each piece of document should be submitted.
+Check with your high school counselor and the college to learn when and how each piece of document should be submitted.

 The most important pieces you will have to submit are: